ratan1824/aexy18/README.md

     GEMINI_API_KEY="YOUR_GEMINI_API_KEY_HERE"
     ```

-    **Note:** The public-facing Firebase configuration in `src/firebase/config.ts` is safe to keep in the code.
-Your app's security is handled by Firestore Security Rules, not by hiding these particular keys.
+    **Note:** The public-facing Firebase configuration in `src/firebase/config.ts` is safe to keep in your code.
+Your app's security is handled by Firestore Security Rules, not by hiding those particular keys.

 ### 4. Running the Development Server